Scholar Programs & Honor Societies

 Global Scholars

-The Global Scholars Program provides students with a greater global perspective and recognizes student commitment and passion for learning, both inside and outside the classroom.
-Global Scholars complete advanced coursework in the World Language and Social Studies Departments and take part in at least three experiences beyond the classroom.
+The Global Scholars Program enriches students' global perspectives with advanced coursework in World Languages and Social Studies departments, complemented by hands-on experiences.
+Scholars engage in international research, study abroad, humanitarian projects, and cultural events, reflecting their dedication to learning beyond the classroom.
 These experiences may include research or study trips abroad, humanitarian work overseas, independent study or attendance at international lectures, concerts, film festivals or art shows.

 Learn more › about Global Scholars